w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 Please note the following caveat: because the fields support different formats, from raw bytes to various hashes, a UI has no way of telling how to encode a given field it encounters.
-The Polkadot-JS UI currently encodes the raw bytes it encounters as UTF8 strings, which makes these values readable on-screen.
+The Polkadot Developer Interface currently encodes the raw bytes it encounters as UTF8 strings, which makes these values readable on-screen.
 However, given that there are no restrictions on the values that can be placed into these fields, a different UI may interpret them as, for example, IPFS hashes or encoded bitmaps.
 This means any field stored as raw bytes will become unreadable by that specific UI.
 As